Asio flammeus (Pontoppidan, 1763)

 Short-eared owls are found in open habitats such as native prairie, pasture, Conservation Reserve Program grasslands, sedge wetlands, shrub swamps, and open peatlands (non-forested acid peatland and non-forested rich peatland).
 They are most often found in extensive tracts of habitat, rather than small, isolated patches, particularly during the breeding season.
 In the winter and during migration, short-eared owls will use a variety of open country habitats.

 Biology / Life History

 Banding data show seasonal migrations of the short-eared owl, especially in the northern part of its range.
 A nomadic species, the short-eared owl responds to fluctuating small mammal populations, and is particularly responsive to vole and lemming populations.
 Because the short-eared owl moves in response to its food supply, it may remain to breed in atypical breeding habitat if small mammals are abundant (Clark 1975; Holt and Leasure 1993).
 The species feeds mainly on voles in North America.
 Other small mammals and some birds are also taken.
-The short-eared owl hunts both day and night, although winter hunting may occur primarily at dawn and dusk.
+The short-eared owl hunts both day and night, though winter hunting may occur primarily at dawn and dusk.
 It hunts while flying, and uses both auditory and visual cues in detecting prey.
 When prey is located, the bird may hover before striking (Holt and Leasure 1993).
 Short-eared owls are seasonally monogamous or polygamous.
-During the mating season, males vocalize with a Voo-hoo-hoo-hoo-hoo song, or a variety of tooting calls.
+During the mating season, males vocalize with a "Voo-hoo-hoo-hoo-hoo" song, or a variety of tooting calls.
 Both adults typically defend the nest vigorously by barking, screaming, or enacting distraction displays.
 Short-eared owls are ground nesters.
 The female chooses a dry site, scrapes out a bowl-like area, and lines it with grasses and feathers.
 Eggs are cream-colored and incubated only by the female.
 Upon hatching, young are semi-altricial and able to walk out of the nest after 12-18 days.
 They can fly after 24-36 days (Holt and Leasure 1993).
 Short-eared owls roost and sleep mainly on the ground.
 During fall and winter, they may gather in communal tree roosts, frequently with long-eared owls (Holt and Leasure 1993).